-MAST: From Initial Bible Translation Workshop to Making Disciples
+MAST: From Initial Bible Translation Workshop

 A Mobilized Assistance Supporting Translation (MAST) Training Workshop is the first step in a process of enabling a church community in a Bible-less language group to obtain Scripture for the first time.
 Exiting the workshop, the leaders of the local community will have developed a plan to complete their New Testament, typically in one to two years.
 The translators will also have been trained in quality checking using criteria and metrics they have defined through authentic assessment.
 Wycliffe Associates and our national partners around the world are then engaged to follow up with the team to remove inhibitors and provide additional training that might be required to complete the task.
 Finally, through Print on Demand systems, web distribution methodologies and Bible Translation Recording Kits, printed and audio Bibles are produced to begin the task of fulfilling the Great Commission and making disciples in this language group.